pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

 ## Slack Authentication

-1. To get started with creating Slack app, we will need to signup to slack and create a dummy workspace to test our app.
+1. To get started with creating a Slack app, we will need to signup to slack and create a dummy workspace to test our app.
 This is all very documented by Slack on [this page](https://api.slack.com/slack-apps#creating_apps).

    - First create a dummy work space
-   - Create a slack from [this page](https://api.slack.com/apps?new_app=1)
+   - Create a slack app from [this page](https://api.slack.com/apps?new_app=1)
    - After creating the Slack app, you will get client ID and client secret which we will be using for developing the Slack app.